alijunyu/des/README.md

 # DES
 Data Exchange Server
 The project works as a server which exchanges data among different clients.
-This branch is used for developing by junyu.
+This sentence is written in junyu develop branch.